Can Trump label antifa a 'domestic terror group'? Legally, there's no such thing

 "I think it's pretty well-known that antifa is sort of a loosely organized movement rather than a particular organization," said Faiza Patel, director of the Liberty and National Security Program at the Brennan Center for Justice.

-Additionally, Patel said the U.S. government currently has no legal authority to what Trump seeks.
+Additionally, Patel said the U.S. government currently has no legal authority to do what Trump seeks.

 "There is no framework to designate an organization as a domestic terrorist organization," she said.